 Zcherihybrid adds CHERI execution modes to ensure backwards compatibility with the base RISC-V ISA while saving instruction encoding space.
 There are two execution modes: Capability Pointer Mode and Integer Pointer Mode.
-Additionally, there is a new unprivileged register: the default data capability, 'ddc', that is used to authorise all data memory accesses when in Integer Pointer Mode.
+Additionally, there is a new unprivileged register: the default data capability, [ddc](#), that is used to authorize all data memory accesses when in Integer Pointer Mode.

-The current CHERI execution mode is given by the 'M-bit' field of 'pcc' that is encoded as described in [Section 7.1](#).
+The current CHERI execution mode is given by the [M-bit](#) of [pcc](#) that is encoded as described in [M-bit](#).